eskerthebreton/thrum/ttrpg-tbd.md

 #### Sniper

 **Type:** Passive
-**Effect:** If you do not move during your turn your offensive ability rolls until the start of your next turn have +1 Boon
+**Effect:** If you do not move during your turn your offensive ability rolls until the start of your next turn have +[Tier] Boons

 #### Strafe